 Have a look at these links and tutorials for more support on Mendeley:

-From autumn 2021 Hanken library offers training in how to use the reference management software Mendeley.
+Hanken library offers training for how to use the reference management software Mendeley.

 |Learning objectives||The workshop supports the participants getting started with Mendeley.
 After the workshop the participant has created a user account in Mendeley and downloaded all necessary plugins.
 The participant knows how to export references from different databases and how to import references to a document in Word.|